Benjamin Looi

 What's next

-WOLE does what I need it to do right now, but there's more I want to add — a better web dashboard, maybe scheduled wakes, and better security beyond the shared token.
-It's all on GitHub if you want to contribute or just poke around.
+WOLE does what I need right now.
+Next I want a better web dashboard, scheduled wakes, and stronger security beyond the shared token.
+The code is on GitHub if you want to contribute or poke around.

 github.com/Benjaminlooi/WOLE